 Kāpiti’s Marine Reserve is now being monitored 24/7 by a high-tech web camera that provides a live feed of any illegal activities.

-This week marks the formal launch of the camera, an initiative of volunteer community group Guardians of Kāpiti Marine Reserve (the Guardians).
+This week marks the formal launch of the webcam, an initiative of volunteer community group Guardians of Kāpiti Marine Reserve (the Guardians).

 Guardians plus DOC, plus the US Embassy

 It was installed by the Guardians with assistance from the Department of Conservation.
 The camera technology was funded by the Embassy of the United States of America.

 Guardians chair Ben Knight says the collaboration has enabled a cutting-edge tool to be deployed to protect one of New Zealand’s largest and oldest marine reserves, rated by DOC as one of the top 10 marine biodiversity hot spots.